AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/new-fusion-ui.md

 >[!IMPORTANT]
 >
->The legacy Fusion experience will be deprecated on August 15, 2024.
+>* The legacy Fusion experience will be deprecated on August 15, 2024.
+>* When loading for the first time, the new Fusion experience may load slowly (30-60 seconds).
+After the first time, Fusion will load more quickly.

 ## Access requirements